Benefits

 • Disagreements about the severity of your condition or need for additional treatment

-• Incorrect calculation of your average weekly wage (AWW), which affects benefit amounts
+• Incorrect calculation of your average weekly wage (AWW), which directly affects benefit amounts

-• Challenges related to physically demanding jobs, including heavy labor, long-distance driving on routes like I-10 or U.S. 27, or working outdoors in extreme heat and humidity
+• Challenges related to physically demanding jobs, including heavy labor, long-distance driving on routes like I-10 or U.S. 27, or working outdoors in North Florida’s heat

 • Confusion caused by complex insurance paperwork and benefit notices